-We have consulted1 stakeholder groups and identified the following areas of importance:
+We have consulted stakeholder groups and identified the following areas of importance:

-Stakeholder Group Areas Identified Our Response Employees Safe workplace Diversity and inclusion Skillset enhancement Strong organizational culture High performance culture and fair remuneration HSE Briefing and emergency drills to observe safety measures Female representation at corporate offices at 19% and minorities at 3% Participation in employee engagement activities.
-2,740.5 hours of training in the last two years (FY18: 1,269.5 hours and FY19: 1,471 hours).
+Sta keholder Group Areas Identified Our Response 1.
+Employees Safe workplace Diversity and inclusion Skillset enhancement Strong organizational culture High performance culture and fair remuneration HSE Briefing and emergency drills to observe safety measures Female representation at corporate offices at 19% and minorities at 3% Participation in employee engagement activities.
+726 hours of training in FY20 [FY19: 1,471 hours].
 Subsidized benefits and facilities.
-Customers Producing and delivering high quality, reliable products on time Customer satisfaction; improving through product offerings and aiming to meet needs of customer base, including remaining in touch with needs and expectations Educating customers about new products such as Fusion Bonded Epoxy coatings etc. Enabling better execution of national projects by engaging customers at design phase Enhancing production capacity and adhering to international standards and best practice Customer satisfaction surveys Ensuring quality control and remaining up to date with the latest market trends and requirements Suppliers Growth through sharing information and expertise Improvement of formal and informal mechanisms to assess supplier-business relationships Improving HSE practices for a sustainable supply chain Regular evaluations of all suppliers for better business conduct.
-Environmental assessments ensure trust and quality between the business and its suppliers Shareholders and Investors Stable and efficient economic performance Effective management of the company's major business operations Making sustainable decisions for enhanced financial performance in the long run Periodic technological advancement of processes of plant and machinery at manufacturing sites to augment sustainable revenues while persistently pursuing opportunities for business development through strategic annual objectives Local Community The need for heavy investments in the education, health and societal sectors Contribution towards various community partners such as TCF, NUST, Indus Hospital, The Health Foundation, WWF etc.
+2. Customers Producing and delivering high quality, reliable products on time Customer satisfaction; improving through product offerings and aiming to meet needs of customer base, including remaining in touch with needs and expectations Educating customers about new products such as Fusion Bonded Epoxy coatings etc. Enabling better execution of national projects by engaging customers at design phase Enhancing production capacity and adhering to international standards and best practice Customer satisfaction surveys Ensuring quality control and remaining up to date with the latest market trends and requirements 3.
+Suppliers Growth through sharing information and expertise Improvement of formal and informal mechanisms to assess supplier-business relationships Improving HSE practices for a sustainable supply chain Regular evaluations of all suppliers for better business conduct.
+Environmental assessments ensure trust and quality between the business and its suppliers 4.
+Shareholders and Investors Self-assessed through informal consultations Stable and efficient economic performance Effective management of the company's major business operations Making sustainable decisions for enhanced financial performance in the long run Periodic technological advancement of processes of plant and machinery at manufacturing sites to augment sustainable revenues while persistently pursuing opportunities for business development through strategic annual objectives 5.
+Local Community Self-assessed through informal consultations The need for heavy investments in the education, health and societal sectors Contribution towards various community partners such as TCF, NUST, Indus Hospital, The Health Foundation, WWF etc.

-1Formal consultations only took place with three stakeholder groups; formal consultation from investors and the local community segment was not sought however, this assessment is based on discussions with investors, the brokerage community and partner NGOs that we work with.
+Formal consultations only took place with three stakeholder groups; formal consultation from investors and the local community segment was not sought however, this assessment is based on discussions with investors, the brokerage community and partner NGOs that we work with.